 Another case led to a PO being granted to the child of Gambian parents and the child’s passport was retained by the Local Authority.
 A follow-on hearing allowed access to the passport which allowed travel provided that conditions were met.

-In August 2015, a 13-year-old pupil from Kent who had been taken to Sudan and left there was successfully brought home after a judge deemed her to be “at real risk” of the practice.
+In August 2015, a 13-year-old pupil from Kent who had been taken to Sudan and left there was brought home after a judge deemed her “at real risk” of the practice.

 In November 2015, four sisters from the south of England were made subjects of an FGMPO.
 Their mother had told authorities she was scared their father planned to take one to Egypt to be cut.

 A Newcastle solicitor reported she had eight FGM protection cases, three with PO’s in place, by Dec 2015.

 South Yorkshire police had seven FGMPO’s issued ‘to protect both victims, and potential victims, of FGM.’

 Information is not provided about the two PO’s granted by the Sheffield Family Court in April 2017 or the four issued to two women in June 2017.
 Nevertheless, concerns are still being expressed in Sheffield that enough is not being done.